2001 Virginia gubernatorial election

 The 2001 Virginia gubernatorial election was held on November 6, 2001.
-Incumbent Republican Governor Jim Gilmore was barred from seeking a second term; Democratic nominee Mark Warner, the 1996 Democratic nominee for the U.S. Senate, defeated Republican nominee Mark Earley, the Attorney General of Virginia.
+Incumbent Republican governor Jim Gilmore was barred from seeking a second term.
+Democratic nominee Mark Warner, the 1996 Democratic nominee for the U.S. Senate and former chair of the Democratic Party of Virginia, defeated Republican nominee Mark Earley, the attorney general of Virginia.

+As of 2025 this is the most recent election where the Democratic candidate won a majority of counties and independent cities.